HemanthKumarKola1/simple-auth/README.md

 # Welcome to simple-auth!
-This is a simple golang application for simple authentication of users using postgres and redis.
+This is a golang application for simple authentication of users using postgres and redis.

 Steps to start the application:
 1. Clone the repo.